VPNs using BGP

 A basic configuration relies on a network defined in a given L3VRF, and the public network available on default L3VRF.
 Mainly, an MPLS backbone has to be available on the public network.
 Finally, BGP services can be set up above.

-The below output illustrates the routing table for connecting customer1 L3VRF to a remote network 10.101.11.0/24.
+The output below illustrates the routing table for connecting customer1 L3VRF to a remote network 10.101.11.0/24.
 The resulting route is a L3VRF route leak and indicates which labels to push to IP packet to reach the remote network.
 The resulting traffic is an MPLS packet with two labels.
 In this scenario, the setup requires that an MPLS backbone be available between the devices where the VPNs are attached.

 rt1> show ipv4-routes l3vrf customer1